Back to All

 A person with gloved hands cleans the top of a treadmill.

-When moving fitness equipment, you need to decide whether to use a regular moving company or hire fitness equipment movers.
+When moving fitness equipment, you need to decide whether to use a long distance moving company or hire specialized fitness equipment movers.
 Keep in mind that without proper professional handling, you might damage your equipment… or injure yourself by moving these heavy, awkward objects.
 A regular moving company can handle most items, but as we’ve learned here, fitness equipment comes with extra challenges.
 Here’s when to use a moving company— and when to consider fitness equipment movers for certain items.

 When a Moving Company Can Handle It: